 Trait indices

-Grass species at our sites persist under frequent grazing, and we sought to characterise the key life history attributes that enable this (i.e. avoidance, resistance or tolerance).
+Grass species at our sites persist under frequent grazing, and we sought to characterise the key life history attributes that enable this (i.e. avoidance-attractance, resistance or tolerance).
 Four trait indices were derived from field measurements: 1) culm orientation index, 2) lateral index, 3) tuft index, and 4) grazer use index.
 Culm orientation index was calculated as the species mean value after converting each species × quadrat culm orientation record to a numerical value as follows: lateral = 1, geniculate-lateral = 2, geniculate or decumbent = 3, geniculate-upright = 4, and upright = 5.
 The lateral index was calculated as the proportion of quadrat-level records where a species had stolons or long rhizomes.
 Similarly, the tuft index was calculated as the proportion of quadrat-level records where a species had a tufted base.
 To indicate the relative site-level grazing preference of a species, we derived a grazer use index based on the assumption that maximum grazer use is experienced by species with heights close to the median site-level leaf table height, via: 1) taking the ratio of the leaf table height for each species × quadrat to the overall site-level median leaf table height, 2) for values > 1 (i.e. where a species × quadrat is taller than the overall site median), taking the reciprocal of this value, and 3) calculating the overall species mean value across all quadrats × sites.
 Low grazer use index values are thus obtained for: 1) species that are usually substantially taller than the median leaf table height at a site and thus inferred to be accessible to but less-utilised by grazers, and 2) species that are considerably shorter than the median leaf table height at a site that are inferred to be largely inaccessible to and thus little-utilised by grazers.
 Returning to our assumption that maximum grazer use is experienced at median site-level leaf table height, it is possible that selective grazing of an uncommon species at a site may reduce its height relative to the median and that its use may be underestimated by the index.
 We anticipate that this will be rare, however, as sites were selected for their high grazing pressure, which should reduce the potential for highly selective grazing.

 Growth form classifications